Genetic diagnoses efficiently and reliably

-Whole exome sequencing (WES) is one of the most comprehensive and robust genetic tests to identify the disease-causing changes in a large variety of genetic disorders.
+Reaching a correct genetic diagnosis in a timely manner allows for appropriate disease management and can significantly improve a patient’s quality of life.
+Whole-exome sequencing (WES) is a robust and one of the most comprehensive genetic tests to identify the disease-causing changes in a large variety of genetic disorders.

 The diagnostic yield of WES is higher than some traditional gene diagnostic methods.
-A definite diagnosis is typically obtained in 20-60% of cases, depending on the medical specialty, with severe, early-onset disorders having the highest diagnostic rates.
-The chance of identifying the cause of the disorder is maximized when WES is performed for both the index patient and parents or other first-degree family members.
+A definite diagnosis is typically obtained in 20-60% of cases, depending on the medical specialty, with severe, early-onset disorders having the highest diagnostic rates (The Deciphering Developmental Disorders Study 2014 Nature; Farwell et al. 2015 Genetics in Medicine; Stark et al. 2016 Genetics in Medicine).

 Who benefits the most from WES?